Jewish philosophy: Jewish existentialism

-One of the major trends in modern Jewish philosophy was the attempt to develop a theory of Judaism through existentialism.
-Among the early Jewish existentialist philosophers was Lev Shestov (Jehuda Leib Schwarzmann), a Russian-Jewish philosopher.
-One of the most influential Jewish existentialists in the first half of the 20th century was Franz Rosenzweig.
+A major trend in the timeline of modern Jewish philosophy was the attempt to develop a theory of Judaism based on existentialism.
+Among the early Jewish existentialist philosophers was Lev Shestov (born Jehuda Leib Schwarzmann), a Russian-Jewish philosopher.
+Another of the most influential Jewish existentialists in the first half of the 20th century was Franz Rosenzweig.
 While researching his doctoral dissertation on the 19th-century German philosopher Georg Wilhelm Friedrich Hegel, Rosenzweig reacted against Hegel's idealism and developed an existential approach.
-Rosenzweig, for a time, considered conversion to Christianity, but in 1913, he turned to Jewish philosophy.
+For a time, Rosenzweig considered conversion to Christianity, but in 1913, he turned to Jewish philosophy.
 He became a philosopher and student of Hermann Cohen.
-Rosenzweig's major work, Star of Redemption, is his new philosophy in which he portrays the relationships between haShem, humanity and world as they are connected by creation, revelation and redemption.
-Orthodox rabbi Joseph Soloveitchik, and Conservative rabbis Neil Gillman and Elliot N. Dorff have also been described as existentialists.
+Rosenzweig's major work, Star of Redemption, expounded his philosophy, portraying the relationships between God, humanity, and the world as they are connected by creation, revelation, and redemption.
+Orthodox rabbi Joseph Soloveitchik, and Conservative rabbis Neil Gillman and Elliot N. Dorff, have also been described as existentialists.

-The French philosopher and Talmudic commentator Emmanuel Levinas, whose approach grew out of the phenomenological tradition in philosophy, has also been described as a Jewish existentialist.
+French philosopher and Talmudic commentator Emmanuel Levinas, whose approach grew out of the phenomenological tradition in philosophy, has also been described as a Jewish existentialist.

 Jewish rationalism

-Rationalism has re-emerged as a popular perspective among Jews.
+Rationalism re-emerged as a popular perspective among Jews.
 Contemporary Jewish rationalism often draws on ideas associated with medieval philosophers such as Maimonides and modern Jewish rationalists such as Hermann Cohen.

-Cohen was a German Jewish neo-Kantian philosopher who turned to Jewish subjects at the end of his career in the early 20th century, picking up on ideas of Maimonides.
+Cohen was a German Jewish neo-Kantian philosopher who turned to Jewish subjects at the end of his career in the early 20th century, picking up on the ideas of Maimonides.
 In America, Steven Schwarzschild continued Cohen's legacy.
 Another prominent contemporary Jewish rationalist is Lenn Goodman, who works out of the traditions of medieval Jewish rationalist philosophy.
 Conservative rabbis Alan Mittleman of the Jewish Theological Seminary and Elliot N. Dorff of American Jewish University also see themselves in the rationalist tradition, as does David Novak of the University of Toronto.
 Novak works in the natural law tradition, which is one version of rationalism.

-Philosophers in modern-day Israel in the rationalist tradition include David Hartman and Moshe Halbertal.
+Philosophers in Israel in the rationalist tradition included David Hartman and Moshe Halbertal.

-Some Orthodox rationalists in Israel take a "restorationist" approach, reaching back in time for tools to simplify Rabbinic Judaism and bring all Jews, regardless of status or stream of Judaism, closer to observance of Halacha, Mitzvot, Kashrut and embrace of Maimonides' "13 Principles of Faith".
-Dor Daim, and Rambamists are two groups who reject mysticism as a "superstitious innovation" to an otherwise clear and succinct set of Laws and rules.
-According to these rationalists, there is shame and disgrace attached to failure to investigate matters of religious principle using the fullest powers of human reason and intellect.
-One cannot be considered wise, or perceptive, if one does not attempt to understand the origins, and establish the correctness, of one's beliefs.
+Some Orthodox rationalists in Israel take a "restorationist" approach, reaching back in time for tools to simplify Rabbinic Judaism and bring all Jews, regardless of status or stream of Judaism, closer to the observance of Halakha, mitzvot, kashrut, and Maimonides' Jewish principles of faith.
+Dor Daim and Rambamists are two groups who reject mysticism as a "superstitious innovation" to an otherwise clear and succinct set of laws and rules.
+According to them, shame and disgrace are attached to failure to investigate matters of religious principle using the fullest powers of human reason and intellect.
+One cannot be considered wise or perceptive if one does not attempt to understand the origins and establish the correctness of one's beliefs.